mozilla/legal-docs/firefox_privacy_notice/en-US.md

 When you ask it to, Firefox also connects to Mozilla to provide you with features such as Sync, location services, crash reporting, and add-ons.

-* Sync {: #sync }

-	[Firefox Sync](http://www.mozilla.org/en-US/mobile/sync/) is a service that allows you to sync your Firefox bookmarks, browsing history, passwords, and settings across all of your devices.
+* **Sync**: [Firefox Sync](http://www.mozilla.org/en-US/mobile/sync/) is a service that allows you to sync your Firefox bookmarks, browsing history, passwords, and settings across all of your devices.
 If you use the Sync service, you can read the Firefox Sync privacy notice [here](https://services.mozilla.com/privacy-policy/).

-* Location services {: #location-services }

-	Firefox has a feature that allows sites to request your location (e.g., to allow those sites to show your location on a map).
+* **Location services**: Firefox has a feature that allows sites to request your location (e.g., to allow those sites to show your location on a map).
 If a site requests your location, Firefox seeks your permission before determining and sharing your location.
 In order to determine your location, Firefox may use several pieces of data to determine your location, including your operating systems geolocation features, WiFi networks, cell phone towers or IP address.
 Estimating your location involves sending some of this information to Googleâ€™s geolocation service, which has itâ€™s own [privacy policy](https://www.google.com/privacy/lsf.html).

-* Crash reporting {: #crash-reporter .inproduct-link }

-	You have the option to send Mozilla a crash report after Firefox crashes.
+* **Crash reporting**: You have the option to send Mozilla a crash report after Firefox crashes.
 This report contains technical information for us to improve Firefox including why Firefox crashed, the active URL at time of crash, and the state of computer memory during the crash.
 The crash report we receive may include personal information.
 We make portions of crash reports available publicly at [http://crash-stats.mozilla.com/](http://crash-stats.mozilla.com/.).
 Before publicly posting crash reports, we take steps to automatically redact personal information.
 We do not redact anything you may write in the comments box.

-* Add-ons {: #get-addons }

-	Firefox offers a Get Add-ons page of the Add-ons Manager that features popular add-ons and displays personalized recommendations based on the add-ons you already have installed.
+* **Add-ons**: Firefox offers a Get Add-ons page of the Add-ons Manager that features popular add-ons and displays personalized recommendations based on the add-ons you already have installed.
 To display the personalized recommendations, Firefox sends information to Mozilla, including the list of add-ons you have installed, Firefox version information, and your IP address.
 This communication only happens when the Get Add-ons area is open and can be turned off by following [these instructions](https://blog.mozilla.org/addons/how-to-opt-out-of-add-on-metadata-updates/).The add-ons manager in Firefox has a search field where you can enter key words to perform searches and Mozilla collects these key word searches, as well as your Firefox version information, locale, and OS to show you recommendations.